 Once you have your list, allocate time slots for each subject based on their complexity and your proficiency.
 It's important to be realistic about the time you can commit and the concentration levels you can maintain.
 Here's a simple way to visualise your weekly study plan:

 Consistency is key.
 Stick to your schedule as closely as possible, but also allow for flexibility when unexpected events occur.
+Keeping track of your study sessions and creating a well-structured plan becomes much easier with the best weekly planner, which helps organise your schedule and ensures that you stay on track and meet your goals.

 Remember to include breaks and leisure time to prevent burnout.
 A well-balanced schedule not only improves retention but also keeps you motivated throughout your academic pursuits.